Charlotte Park (artist): Artistic style and critical reception

 Park was a first-generation abstract expressionist who favored both geometric and gestural forms.
-Although she drew inspiration from natural objects, her paintings are non representational.
+Although she drew inspiration from natural objects, her paintings are non-representational.
 She liked to visit other East Hampton artists in their studios and picked up ideas from seeing their work.

 Park worked on both paper and canvas.
 She made gouaches, oils, collages, and acrylics.
 Her paintings tended to be smaller than those of other abstract expressionist artists.
 In the early 1950s she often made black and white as well as colored gouache paintings on paper and also made gestural drawings in this period.
 A critic said of this work, in general, that "Ms. Park effortlessly reconciled painting and drawing, deriving a lively formal vocabulary from clusters of loops and spheres."
 Of the work on paper in particular, another critic wrote: "Complex interactive layering animates the painted surfaces, which often conceal as much as they reveal.
 Organic and calligraphic shapes jockey for position, yet are held firmly in place by implicit structure."
 Later in the decade she made some larger oil paintings mostly employing subtler color choices than before.
 Her handling of oils at this time included the use of a palette knife to apply and scrape off pigment.
 Discussing this technique, a critic for the New York Times said she scraped, built up, and revised to create "a varied, sensuously appealing surface."
 At the end of the decade she made collages, often cutting up and re-assembling parts of earlier paintings.
-During the 1960s she leaned toward square shaped paintings having softer colors than previously.
+During the 1960s she leaned toward square-shaped paintings and softer colors than previously.

-Park's untitled gouache in black and gray, painted about 1950 (shown at right) shows her handling of this medium in the absence of colors at this time.
+Park's untitled gouache in black and gray, painted about 1950 (shown at right), shows her handling of this medium in the absence of colors at this time.
 Her painting entitled Aztec of about 1955 (shown at left) is an example of her early use of oil on canvas while the untitled painting of about 1960 (shown at right) is an example of her later use of the medium.